MicrosoftDocs/dataexplorer-docs/data-explorer/engine-v3.md

 >
 > 1. Public Preview (current status): Users can create new clusters in EngineV3 mode.
 During the public preview period, clusters aren't under SLA and aren't charged for the Azure Data Explorer markup.
 Infrastructure costs are charged as usual.
 > 1. General Availability (GA): All new clusters are created in EngineV3 mode by default.
 > 1. Post GA: Existing workloads running on EngineV2 are migrated to EngineV3.
-Azure Data Explorer markup charge will be applied post-GA.
+Azure Data Explorer markup charge will be resumed post-GA.

 ## How EngineV3 works